SERG-Delft/oopp/assignments/git/instructions.md

 - `--mixed` resets the staging area, but not the working area
 - `--hard` reset both the staging area and the working area

-To investigate the effects of these options, first perform two changes and stage one of it.
+To investigate the effects of these options, first perform three changes and stage two of it.

-    $ echo "..." > LICENSE
-    $ echo "123" >> README.md # append content to the file
+    $ echo "..." >> README.md # append content to the file
+    $ echo "..." > LICENSE # create a new file
+    $ echo "..." > CONTRIBUTORS
-    $ git add README.md # only stage the README.md
+    $ git add LICENSE # only stage LICENSE

+The effect of running these commands is that you now have three different types of files: a file that was previous under version control that now has unstaged changes (`README.md`), a new file with staged changes (`LICENSE`), and a new file with unstages changes (`CONTRIBUTORS`).

 Now use `git reset --mixed` and use `git status` to see the effects.
 Re-introduce all changes and repeat the same with the `--hard` option.
+You will see that the latter will reset all changes in your index *and* your working area at the same time, but only for files that are either *staged* or *tracked*.
+The untracked `CONTRIBUTORS` file is is not touched, so remove it manually or use a *clean* to get rid of it.
-This should reset both your index and your working area at the same time and `git status` should report a clean working area and an empty index.
+At this point, `git status` should report a clean working area again and an empty index.

 ### Remotes